mgiano02/CarCar/README.md

 Endpoint: Update automobile \
 Url: http://localhost:8100/api/automobiles/:id \
 Description: Update a specific automobile \
-What is necessary: Path parameter as an id, JSON body with at least one of the fields from the following: "color", "year", "vin", "sold", and "model".
+What is necessary: Path parameter as an automobile id, JSON body with at least one of the fields from the following: "color", "year", "vin", "sold", and "model".
 URL with a PUT request
 <p>
 <details>
 <summary>Click for example image</summary>